Secret Six (comics): Infinite Crisis (Villains United)

 The next version of the team was introduced in Villains United #1 (July 2005).
 Unlike previous versions of the team, the new Secret Six consists mainly of villainous characters who undertake missions of dubious moral quality and often resulting in a high body count.
 The team consists of the pre-existing DC characters Catman, Deadshot, and Cheshire, and the newly created Rag Doll, Scandal Savage, and a Parademon.
 Another member, the Fiddler, is killed by Deadshot on order of Mockingbird.
 Later, the Parademon is killed and Cheshire betrays the group to the Secret Society of Super Villains, and was shot by the Society's Deathstroke, who does not trust her for being a traitor (Cheshire eventually turns up alive, plotting revenge).
 The Mockingbird for this version of the team is eventually revealed to be Lex Luthor.

 In the 2006 Secret Six limited series, (written by Gail Simone with art by Brad Walker and Jimmy Palmiotti), Knockout, who was revealed as a mole infiltrating the Society in Villains United, has officially joined the group to be with her lover, Scandal.
 At the end of issue #1, Catman asks the Mad Hatter to be the sixth member of the group.
 While Catman meets with the Mad Hatter, Doctor Psycho orchestrates a series of attacks designed to wipe out the Six.
-The Hatter is literally kicked off the team by the Rag Doll, who says that one eccentric fop in the group is enough.
+The Hatter is literally kicked off the team by Rag Doll, who says that one eccentric fop in the group is enough.
 His replacement is Harley Quinn, who later quits.

 In Birds of Prey #104–108, the Secret Six face off against Oracle's Birds of Prey in Russia for the soul of Tora (Ice).
 After Harley Quinn quit the team, they disbanded.
 Subsequently, in Birds of Prey #109, Knockout was attacked and killed by the same assassin who had been stalking the New Gods and killing them off, one by one.
 Earlier in the issue, Knockout comments in passing that Catman was going soft, and Deadshot had returned to the Suicide Squad.
 Harley Quinn is reformed in Countdown #43.
-Scandal Savage, Rag Doll and Catman were later seen in Salvation Run.
+Scandal Savage, Rag Doll, and Catman were later seen in Salvation Run.